 Data downloads for discussion

-The data downloads for this discussion section ("how might we address these concerns") are as follows:
+The data downloads section are as follows:

 • export_claims.csv: The claims rate expected under different scenarios.
 Here threshold refers to coverage level (YP is 0.25 meaning 25% below average), thresholdStd refers to the translation of an average-based APH to std, and offsetBaseline refers to if this includes APH changes over time (we recommend using "always").